 In the next few years, teams should expect an additional rise of codeless and RPA tools in parallel with a more advanced versions of IDEs.
 These will be more connected with build/CI/CD toolchains.

 As we can see, the past decade brought immense change, challenges, and innovations to many different types of testing tools.
-There’s no telling what the future of software testing holds, or how we’ll continue to evolve DevOps throughout the 2020s.
+Now with AI in software testing, there’s no telling what the future of software testing holds, or how we’ll continue to evolve DevOps throughout the 2020s.

 With so much change on the horizon, you need a smart and reliable solution to support continuous testing.
 Try Perfecto, the world’s only end-to-end continuous testing platform.